-We offer the technical expertise to help you put together the documentation including getting you ready for your certification audit.
+We can recommend the technical expertise and provide the documentation that will help get you ready for your certification audit.
 We keep a keen eye on all of the Standards we specialise in, and we help you keep up to date and compliant at all times if things change.

-Our consultancy is hands-on so when you need help, our team can be there on site working with you.
-We’ve got the experience and resources to save you hundreds of hours as we understand everything that’s required and have ready for you the documentation that we adapt to your site for compliance.
+We’ve got the experience and resources to save you hundreds of hours as we understand everything that’s required and have ready for you the documentation that your consultant can adapt to your site for compliance.

 What is the cost of this project likely to be for us?

 This is the main question we get asked all the time.
 It’s really difficult to put an exact price on attaining a BRC Certificate as there are many variables such as, the complexity of your production, the number of products you make, the building you are sited in, the amount of technical expertise you have available and the number of working hours you can dedicate to the project.

 We understand all of these factors and can help make your project as cost-effective as possible in terms of getting the work done and providing everything you need to get you to the point where you are ready to be audited.

 We always recommend that if you’re trying to work out the costs for your site to become audit-ready, that the best way to do this is to get a site assessment carried out.
 We can put you in touch with a consultant to arrange an appointment for this.
 Get in touch by calling 07955 211023 or email firstname.lastname@example.org